yearn/yearn-devdocs/README.md

 ## Deployment

-There is a github actions script that builds and deploys the site when a pull request is merged to the `master` branch.
+Generally you should not need to use this as there is a github actions script that builds and deploys the site when a pull request is merged to the `master` branch of the upstream Yearn Github Repo.

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push it to the `gh-pages` branch.